A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

-Unlike AlphaGo, AlphaGo Zero~\cite{silver2017alphagozero} does not require any expert data except game rules and instead learns through self-play.
-It utilizes only one network $f_\theta(s)$ to concurrently predict the action probabilities $p=\text{Pr}(a|s)$ and the state value $v$.
-Each move is generated by MCTS with guidance from $f_\theta(s)$ to aid MCTS expansion, as opposed to the rollouts used in AlphaGo.
-Self-play is employed to generate data and refine $f_\theta(s)$ with the current best policy competing against itself, a process analogous to the MSS referenced in Equ.~(\ref{eq:independentrl}).
-Furthermore, for a new policy to be incorporated into the policy pool, it must surpass a 55 percent win rate against its predecessor, aligning with the stipulations set in Algo.~\ref{alg:ABR_rl} at Line~\ref{alg:ABRvalidation}.

-AlphaZero~\cite{silver2018alphazero} extends AlphaGo Zero to include games beyond Go, such as Chess and Shogi, with some modifications.
+Based on AlphaGo, AlphaGo Zero~\citep{silver2017alphagozero} does not require any expert data except game rules.
+It utilizes only one network $f_\theta(s)$ to concurrently predict the action probabilities $\text{Pr}(a|s)$ and the state value $v$.
+Each move is generated by MCTS with guidance from $f_\theta(s)$ to aid MCTS expansion, unlike the rollouts used in AlphaGo.
+Vanilla self-play is employed to generate data and refine $f_\theta(s)$ with the current best policy competing against itself, a process analogous to the MSS referenced in Equ.~(\ref{eq:naivesp}).
+A new policy to be incorporated into the policy pool must surpass a 55 percent win rate against its predecessor, aligning with the stipulation set in Algo.~\ref{alg:ABR_rl} at Line~\ref{alg:ABRvalidation}.
+AlphaZero~\citep{silver2018alphazero} extends AlphaGo Zero to include games beyond Go, such as Chess and Shogi.
 Notably, a draw is introduced as an additional expected outcome, and data augmentation is omitted due to the asymmetry of Chess and Shogi.
-Concerning the self-play procedure, the only difference between AlphaZero and AlphaGo Zero is that AlphaZero utilizes the newly updated network without the validation process present in AlphaGo Zero.
+Concerning the vanilla self-play procedure, the only difference between AlphaZero and AlphaGo Zero is that AlphaZero utilizes the newly updated network without the validation process present in AlphaGo Zero.
+Building upon AlphaZero, MuZero~\citep{schrittwieser2020muzero} takes learning from scratch to the next level, even operating without predefined game rules.
+MuZero incorporates ideas from model-based RL to model the dynamics of games.
+In addition to the prediction network $f$ (similar to the networks in AlphaGo Zero and AlphaZero), MuZero introduces a dynamics network $g$ to model the MDP and a representation network $h$ to map observations to hidden states.
+These three networks are trained jointly.
+MuZero employs MCTS guided by the three networks above to make decisions.
+The vanilla self-play in MuZero operates similarly to that in AlphaZero.
+In practice, in addition to excelling in board games like Go, MuZero also achieves state-of-the-art performance in Atari games.